jupyter/accessibility/statement.md

 *By [Stéphanie Walter](https://stephaniewalter.design) ([Source](https://stephaniewalter.design/blog/5-illustrations-to-understand-and-promote-accessibility/))*

+JupyterLab's accessibility does not exist in isolation.
+JupyterLab inherits much from the many projects it is built upon and its accessibility conformance may impact projects built off of JupyterLab or its components.
+The accessibility of this ecosystem is interlinked, so conformance may need to be resolved at different levels in order to impact JupyterLab positively.

 ### Feedback and Formal complaints

 We welcome your feedback and formal complaints on the accessibility status of JupyterLab.
 Please let us know if you encounter accessibility barriers on JupyterLab:

 * [Write an issue on jupyter/accessibility](https://github.com/jupyter/accessibility/issues/new)
 * [Write an issue on jupyterlab/jupyterlab](https://github.com/jupyterlab/jupyterlab/issues/new) and request it be labeled [tag:accessibility](https://github.com/jupyterlab/jupyterlab/labels/tag%3AAccessibility)
+* If you are interested in being part of any potential research or organized feedback initiatives, please ___.
+Gauging community interest in user research participation helps us gain the support to make it happen.

 At the time of writing, there is no non-public way to contact us for JupyterLab accessibility issues.